Continuing Education Activity

 Temperament classification dates back as far as ancient Greece when Hippocrates proposed his humoral theory regarding the classifications of behavior.
-The postulated temperaments, consisting of sanguine, choleric, melancholic, and phlegmatic, were even in use as recently as the 20th century.
+The postulated temperaments, consisting of sanguine, choleric, melancholic, and phlegmatic, remained in use as recently as the 20th century.
 Emil Kraepelin classified manic-depressive patients as depressive, hypomanic, or irritable, which in turn correlated with melancholic, sanguine, or choleric dispositions, respectively.
-These, in turn, evolved into the seven personality disruptions listed by the DSM-1, in 1952.
+These, in turn, evolved into the seven personality disturbances listed by the DSM-1, in 1952.
 The subsequent DSM II (1968), which was heavily influenced by psychoanalysis, elaborated further to distinctly separate personality disruptions from neuroses of the same name.
-Psychiatric conceptualization shifted away from the previously accepted psychoanalytic model to a categorical approach strongly correlating with the medical model originally proposed by Kraepelin.
+Psychiatric conceptualization then shifted away from the previously accepted psychoanalytic model to a categorical model strongly correlating with the medical model originally proposed by Kraepelin.
 This new model was represented by the eleven personality disorders acknowledged in DSM III (1980).
 Eleven then became ten in the more condensed DSM IV (1994).
-During the production of the DSM 5 (2013), editors considered combining the novel dimensional five-factor model of behavior with psychoanalytic typological models of personality.
+During the production of DSM 5 (2013), editors considered combining the novel dimensional five-factor model of behavior with psychoanalytic typological models of personality.
 However, the catalog ultimately remained unchanged.
 The ensuing ten disorders are classified within three clusters.
 Cluster A includes paranoid, schizoid, and schizotypal.
 Cluster B includes antisocial, borderline, histrionic, and narcissistic.
 Cluster C includes avoidant, dependent, obsessive-compulsive.
 These disorders are currently described as pervasive, maladaptive, and chronic patterns of behavior, thinking, and feeling, ultimately leading to distress and dysfunction.
 Patients with personality disorders suffer from distorted perceptions of reality and abnormal affective behavior, manifesting in maladaptive coping mechanisms and distress.

 The World Health Organization has estimated the prevalence of having a personality disorder to be 6.1%.
 The prevalence of the three separate clusters (A, B, and C) is 3.6%, 1.5%, and 2.7%, respectively.
 Within the psychiatric population, the prevalence of personality disorder increases to 30% and rises even higher within the incarcerated population.
 Further investigation reveals that those with personality disorders are more likely to be younger, unmarried, male, belonging to a lower socioeconomic status, and of lower education levels.
 More specifically, antisocial personality disorders are more likely to be men, whereas borderline, histrionic, and dependent are more often women.